Alexandru-S/stock_app/README.md

 # stock_app

-A basic stock app showing an integration of Flask, yfinnace and d3.js graphs
+A basic stock app showing an integration of Flask, yahoo-finance, socket.io and d3.js graphs

 # HOW TO RUN
 git clone https://github.com/Alexandru-S/stock_app.git